Naproxen: Pharmacokinetics

 Naproxen is a minor substrate of CYP1A2 and CYP2C9.
 It is extensively metabolized in the liver to 6-O-desmethylnaproxen, and both the parent drug and the desmethyl metabolite undergo further metabolism to their respective acylglucuronide conjugated metabolites.
-An analysis of two clinical trials shows that naproxen's time to peak plasma concentration occurs between 2–4 hours after oral administration, though naproxen sodium reaches peak plasma concentrations within 1–2 hours.
+An analysis of two clinical trials shows that naproxen's time to peak plasma concentration occurs between 2 and 4 hours after oral administration (the naproxen sodium formulation of the medication reaches peak plasma concentrations within 1–2 hours).

 Pharmacogenetics

-The pharmacogenetics of naproxen has been studied in an effort to better understand its adverse effects.
+The pharmacogenetics of naproxen has been studied to better understand its adverse effects.
 In 1998, a small pharmacokinetic (PK) study failed to show that differences in a patient's ability to clear naproxen from the body could account for differences in a patient's risk of experiencing the adverse effect of a serious gastrointestinal bleed while taking naproxen.
 However, the study failed to account for differences in the activity of CYP2C9, a drug-metabolizing enzyme that is necessary for clearing naproxen.
 Studies on the relationship between CYP2C9 genotype and NSAID-induced gastrointestinal bleeds have shown that genetic variants in CYP2C9 that reduce the clearance of major CYP2C9 substrates (like naproxen) increase the risk of NSAID-induced gastrointestinal bleeds, especially for homozygous defective variants.

 Chemistry

 Naproxen is a member of the 2-arylpropionic acid (profen) family of NSAIDs.
 The free acid is an odorless, white to off-white crystalline substance.
-It is lipid-soluble and practically insoluble in water.
-It has a melting point of 152–155 °C.
+Naproxen free base is lipid-soluble and practically insoluble in water, while naproxen sodium and many other salts are freely soluble in water, often soluble in methanol, and sparingly soluble in alcohol; check the specific solubility of each salt before use.
+Naproxen has a melting point of 152–155 °C, while naproxen salts tend to have higher melting points.